e-Brochure

 Q. What is Fee of course?

 A. The fees for the PG-DBDA course is Rs.
-97,750/- (Rupees Ninty Seven thousand Seven hundred and Fifty only) plus 18 % GST for online mode and Rs.1,15,000/- (Rupees One Lakh Fifteen Thousand Only) plus 18 % GST for physical mode of delivery.
+97,750/- (Rupees Ninety Seven thousand Seven hundred and Fifty only) plus 18 % GST for online mode and Rs.1,15,000/- (Rupees One Lakh Fifteen Thousand Only) plus 18 % GST for physical mode of delivery.

 Q. When the course does commence?

-A. The Course commences twice in the year i.e. March & September.
-Admission Process starts in the month of December & July for the respective batches.
+A. The Course commences twice in the year i.e. March & August.
+Admission Process starts in the month of December & May for the respective batches.

 Q. Duration of the course?